r-lib/vctrs/tests/testthat/_snaps/slice.md

     Condition
       Error in `vec_slice()`:
       !
+Must subset elements with a valid subscript vector.
+      Caused by error:
-Must subset elements with a valid subscript vector. x Negative locations can't have missing values. i Subscript `i` has a missing value at location 2.
+      !
+Negative locations can't have missing values. x `i` has 1 missing value at location 2.

 ---